abyssDS/sfmlWiki/Source:-Bouncing-ball.md

  $ ./bounce

+If you don't have clang but only gcc, replace "clang++" with "g++" in the above.

 Each time you run the program the ball will get a random direction and speed, so run it a few times to see different bounces.

 [Comments and criticism is of course welcome](http://en.sfml-dev.org/forums/index.php?topic=15773.0).